wabbajack-tools/mod-lists/bevilex/readme.md

 ### Running Better Oblivion Sorting Software (BOSS) with User Rules
 1. Within the Bevilex folder, copy the contents of the **Game Folder Files** folder to your root Oblivion directory (e.g. C:\Steam\steamapps\common\Oblivion for Steam installs).
 2. Run **ModOrganizer.exe** in the Bevilex MO2 folder.
 3. Select **BOSS** from the **executable dropdown** in MO2 and hit **Run**.
 The BOSS GUI will appear over the top of MO2.
 Hit **Run BOSS** without changing any of the settings.
 It will now take some time to download the latest masterlist, if it hasn't done so already.
-(This occasionally fails - if this happens, don’t worry, just try again and you should get the update eventually).
-After, it will sort your plugins and output an HTML log when completed.
+(This occasionally fails - if this happens, first ensure 'Update Masterlist' is ticked, then try running BOSS again.
+Eventually, you should receive the masterlist.
+When you are successful, untick 'Update Masterlist'.).
+After the masterlist is obtained, BOSS will sort your plugins and output an HTML log when completed.
 4. Download the **userlist.txt** file from [here](https://drive.google.com/open?id=1YMnIIi1illJe7TeQdkRvX64FbfzmsiwU), cut to  **tools/BOSS/bin/Release-64/oblivion** and overwrite any existing file there.
 5. Repeat step 3, using BOSS to sort your load order with the newly applied user rules.